 Date of Authorship for this Version

 Mashaw, Jerry L., "Soft Law Reform or Executive Branch Hardball: The Ambiguous Message of Executive Order 13" (2008).
 Faculty Scholarship Series.
-Paper 1178.
+1178.